C-Anirudh/loadable-kernel-modules/hello-world-module/README.md

 $ sudo insmod hello.ko
 ```

-The printk function doesn’t output to the console but rather the kernel log.
+The printk function doesn’t output to the console but rather to the kernel log.
 To see that, we’ll need to run:
 ```bash
 $ sudo dmesg
 ```